 We consider Gary one of our mentors.
 Keep in mind, a mentor doesn’t have to be someone that you actually talk to in person.
-We follow him on social media but grabbed this book.
+We follow him on social media but grabbed these books.
 It provides insight into e-commerce and how to maximize profits in the online marketplace.
 We recommend reading Crush It first then, Crushing It after.
 You won’t be disappointed.

 By: Sophia Amoruso

 A great read about how the author went from being broke and unable to make rent to being the owner of multi-million dollar brand Nasty Gal.
 She started with a few dollars in her pocket reselling items she found in a thrift store.
-She just kept going, bucking tradition and changed they way that online sellers do business.
-Grab your copy, girl boss.
+She just kept going, bucking tradition and changed the way that online sellers do business.
+Grab your copy of Girl boss.

 How to Win Friends and Influence People

 This is a great resource to learn how to navigate through life.
 You meet people everyday as you go about your chores and list of to-do’s.
 This book is about connection and how to grow a network of people who can assist you in this life journey.